dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-APPS-WAVE-3.md

 ## Access Authentik

-Authentik will be available over its configured ingress domain name `authentik.indigo.dalmura.cloud`, once it's running you'll need to navigate to the [initial setup page](https://authentik.indigo.dalmura.cloud/if/flow/initial-setup/) where you can set the admin user `akadmin`'s password.
+Authentik will be available over its configured ingress domain name `auth.indigo.dalmura.cloud`, once it's running you'll need to navigate to the [initial setup page](https://auth.indigo.dalmura.cloud/if/flow/initial-setup/) where you can set the admin user `akadmin`'s password.

 Immediately perform the following steps:
 * Use the email `indigo+auth@dalmura.cloud`